COVID-19-CTI-LEAGUE/PRIVATE_FEEDS/CVE_VULN_FEED/README.md

-whenver a critical vulnerability is published that matches the following
+whenever a critical vulnerability is published that matches the following
 criteria:

 - [CVSS-Score](https://nvd.nist.gov/vuln-metrics/cvss) >= 9
-- Remote

 - userInteraction == None
 - privilegesRequired == None
 - ( confidentialityImpact == HIGH  OR availabilityImpact == HIGH OR integrityImpact == HIGH)